Fund management fee 1,15%*

 - 2019

-Currency market: The Armenian dram appreciated by 1.9% against the US dollar, while depreciating by 0.5% against the euro and 0.7% against the British pound.
-We increased the weight of foreign currency assets in the fund to 35.3%, from 34.2% in the previous month.
+We increased the weight of foreign currency assets in the fund to 37.3%, compared with 35.3% in the previous month.

-In April, the fund returned 3.04%.
-The largest positive contribution to performance came from foreign equities, followed by term deposits and Armenian government bonds.
+In May, the fund returned 1.7%.
+The largest positive contribution to performance came from foreign equities, followed by Armenian government bonds and deposits.